MicrosoftDocs/fabric-docs/docs/data-factory/create-first-pipeline.md

    :::image type="content" source="media/create-first-pipeline/select-azure-blob-storage-2-46.png" alt-text="Screenshot showing where to select data destination.":::

-2. Use an existing Azure Blob connection from the connection drop down list.
+2. Use an existing Azure Blob connection from the connection drop-down list.
 The capabilities of **Test connection** and **Edit** are available to each selected connection.

    :::image type="content" source="media/create-first-pipeline/existing-blob-connetion-47.png" alt-text="Screenshot showing how to select existing connection.":::